Inist-CNRS/lodex-v1/README.md

 - in variables prefixed with `lodex`,
 - via an option `--config file`, then from that file.

-Or you can put your settings in a JSON file besides your data repository.
+Or you can put your settings in a JSON file besides your data repository (recommended).

 For example, if you run `lodex /path/to/repository`, the file will be `/path/to/repository.json`.